Lidocaine (also known as lidocaine hydrochloride) is a topical anaesthetic which can be used to ease lots of different aches and pains.

 Some medications that contain lidocaine can be used to ease pain in children.

-For example, Bonjela, Calgel, and Anbesol have all produced teething gels which contain lidocaine and are ideal for little ones who are suffering with teething pain.
+For example, Bonjela, Calgel, and Anbesol have all produced teething gels which contain lidocaine and are ideal for little ones who are suffering from teething pain.

-However, you should always read the patient information leaflet that’s included with a medication before giving it to your child, so you can be 100% sure that it’s suitable for them.
+However, you should always read the patient information leaflet that’s included with any medication before giving it to your child, so you can be 100% sure that it’s suitable for them.